 As a symbol of status and tradition, the royal tiara is a sight we all love to see and admire.
-We revel in the ornament’s splendor, but it isn’t very often we try and recreate the look for ourselves.
+We revel in the ornament’s splendor, but we rarely try to recreate the look for ourselves.
 But with a new season—and hopefully a better year on the horizon—why hold back?
-Why wouldn’t you want to shadow some of the most iconic looks of all time, showcased by royalty and celebrities alike?
+Why wouldn’t you want to shadow some of the most iconic looks of all time, showcased by royalty and celebrities?

-The act of wearing a “headdress” dates all the way back to ancient Greek and Roman, and in royal weddings, tradition dictates that the bride wear jewels from her own family.
+The act of wearing a “headdress” dates back to ancient Greek and Rome, and in royal weddings, tradition dictates that the bride wear jewels from her own family.
 This is because of the tiara’s roots in classical antiquity—it was seen as the emblem of the loss of innocence to the crowning of love.
 However, there is certainly a modern way to pull off the look.

+While the royals often wear tiaras for formal events and state dinners, they are also particularly popular for royal weddings (despite not being an official requirement), with royal brides considered some of the most influential when it comes to wedding inspiration.
 Duchess Catherine (Kate Middleton) is an obvious, iconic example of how to wear a tiara with ease and grace on a wedding day.
-She paired her stunning, custom, lace Alexander McQueen gown with the Cartier Halo tiara, which is comprised of 739-brilliant cut diamond and 149 baguette diamonds.
+She paired her stunning, custom lace Alexander McQueen gown with the Cartier Halo tiara, which is comprised of 739-brilliant cut diamond and 149 baguette diamonds.

 Queen Rania of Jordan perfects the tiara trend time and time again with her legendary trendsetting style.
 One of the repeat pieces she is most known for is her delicate Boucheron Bracelet Tiara embellished with three drop diamonds (tiaras don’t always have to be over the top).